csamak/impatience/README.md

 For a non-containerized alternative, follow guides for installing stack and spago.

+### Multi-root Workspace

+`impatience.code-workspace` defines a multi-root workspace which simplifies tooling.
+For now subdirectories do not have thier own `.devcontainer`.

 ### Basic commands:

+Assuming the working directory is the repo root:

 ```shell
 # Everything set up OK?